aldukeman/val/README.md

 # val
 PDDL 3.1 plan validator mirror

+Confirmed to work with flex-2.5.39

-The following is copied from the source code provided by the original VAL authors
+The following is copied from the source code provided by the original VAL authors.

 VAL - The Automatic Plan Validator for PDDL3